MicrosoftDocs/learn/learn-pr/azure/defender-iot-plan-deployment/includes/5-determine-connection-options.md

 - Specific sensor data must be viewed from the sensor console.
 - The on-premises management console can be used to manage air-gapped sensors and to view aggregated data and configure settings.
 - You must manually upload any threat intelligence packages to locally managed sensors.
-- Sensor names can be updated in the sensor console.
+- Sensor names are updated in the sensor console.

 ## Hybrid connection